 It’s an important brick of the One Belt One Road (OBOR) initiative, where China plans to develop infrastructure and invest in many countries in Africa, Asia, and Europe.

-Definition of Free Trade Zone
+Definition of a Free Trade Zone

-In short words, FTZs are designated areas where foreign companies can engage in economic activities, that are generally not accepted elsewhere in the country.
+In short words, FTZs are designated areas where foreign companies can engage in economic activities that are generally not accepted elsewhere in the country.

 Looking back, the first Chinese Free Trade Zone (FTZ) was established in Shanghai in 2013, we’ve seen more popping up since, mainly in 1st and 2nd tier cities along China’s east coast.